La Sportiva Karacal Review

 The versatile La Sportiva Karacal is a heavily cushioned, protective, high-volume shoe designed for long days over varied mountain terrain.
 They are stable for their stack height and surprisingly breathable despite ample cushioning.
-These are our favorite shoes from this mountain-centric brand.

 As a manufacturer of climbing shoes and approach shoes, La Sportiva knows a thing or two about sticky rubber and traction.
 For the Karacal, they've used FriXion AT 2.0 rubber with 3mm lugs.
 The rubber is plenty sticky for smooth, compact surfaces like granite slabs, and the 3mm lugs hit a real sweet spot, as they're deep enough to effectively grab on to mud and gravel surfaces while still making plenty of rubber-to-rock contact on smoother surfaces.
 We felt much more secure on rocky, scrambling terrain with the Karacal than softer minimalist shoes and shoes with deeper lugs that can throw you off balance.